 The Anglican Church of Canada is a part of the worldwide Christian Church.
 Christians believe that Jesus of Nazareth, a first-century Jewish preacher in Palestine, was in fact God incarnate.
-If you are completely new to Christianity, a helpful resource to learn more about Jesus Christ and the Christian faith is the BBC website.
+If you are completely new to Christianity, try visiting the BBC website to learn more about Jesus Christ and the Christian faith.

 There are more than two billion Christians worldwide.
 Four major branches of Christianity are:

 - The Roman Catholic Church

 - The Anglican Church

 Anglicans are influenced by both the Protestant and Catholic traditions.

 History of Anglicanism

 The Anglican Church of Canada has its roots in the Church of England.
 The Church of England became independent from the Roman Catholic Church during the Reformation in the 16th century.
 For more details on the history of the Church of England, see An ancient church, catholic and reformed on the Church of England website.

 Anglicanism developed and spread outside England in two stages:

 - Beginning in the 17th century, it was established alongside colonies in the United States, Australia, Canada, New Zealand, South Africa, India, the West Indies and Guyana.